 Here's the shape of a typical lot for me, in the actual math I run before bidding:

-1. Auction win: ¥4,000 for a 30-card lot — about C$37 at recent rates
+- Auction win: ¥4,000 for a 30-card lot, about C$37 at recent rates

-3. Domestic shipping to warehouse: [¥X]
+- Domestic shipping to the warehouse: usually well under ¥1,000

-4. International shipping to Canada: about C$25 for a small consolidated box
+- International shipping to Canada: about C$25 for a small consolidated box

-Landed cost: roughly C$[70] — call it C$2.30 per card before eBay ever gets involved.
+Landed cost: roughly C$70, call it C$2.30 per card before eBay ever gets involved.
 That number is everything.
 A lot that looks like a steal at auction price can be underwater once you divide the true landed cost per card.
 I keep a calculator for exactly this, and I don't bid without running it.

-Mistakes I've already made so you don't have to
+Other mistakes I've already made for you

 Is it worth it?